SNflows/FLOWSql/README.md

 ### Reference catalog commands

 The FLOWS database stores reference stars in `refcat2`.
-These commands operate on all stars within a **24 arcminute radius** of the named target's coordinates.
+These commands operate on all stars within a **24 arcminute radius** (same as website) of the named target's coordinates.

 **List catalog stars** — includes each star's angular distance from the target, sorted nearest first: